ATHEISTIC-SATANISM/Atheistic-Satanism/README.md

 <sub>I'm Phil, I go by Sano by some..
 I am a mentally ill, 15-year-old Filipino.
 I am mostly AFK so whisper to interact!

-<sub> I'm usually dry/awkward around people I just met. i can come out hostile sometimes, so maybe iwc (or dont).
+<sub> I'm usually dry/awkward around people I just met.Im a nice person tho, dont worry

 <sub> Behind all those awkward interactions, I'm childish,a bit gullible and unresponsive, and stupid.
 Sometimes Im self-centred and I speak without thinking.
-I have a knack for making death threats, violence, and cannibalism as jokes. if you think I need to be sent to a mental hospital, pls pay for the bills (ok all jokes aside, pls lemme know if i made you uncomfy or u want me to back off)
+I have a knack for making death threats, violence, and cannibalism as jokes. if you think I need to be sent to a mental hospital, pls pay for the bills (ok all jokes aside, pls lemme know if i made you uncomfy or u want me to back off). anyways I dont have a DNI list, i block freely

-<sub> imma remake the rest later..
+<sub> meowmoew

 </details>